AprilHGraves/OKFido/README.md

 * Petfinder API for adoptable dogs' info
 * BCrypt for user authentication

-## Technical Challenges
-* Pulling info from the APIs
-* Searching by different criteria
-* Instant Messaging

 ## Media
 * Reloading dogs list as search criteria are changed